 Weighted blankets can be found in most major retail sites, like Amazon or Walmart.
 They are also sold by many independent companies that develop sleep aid products.

 Can you use a weighted blanket when pregnant?

 While there is not sufficient evidence to definitively say whether or not weighted blankets are safe to use during pregnancy, most sources affirm that it is quite safe.
 Comfortable sleep can be hard to come by during pregnancy.
-For some, a weighted blanket may help in this.
+For some, a blanket with extra weight may help in this.
 For others, it could make it more difficult.

-If you are pregnant and considering using a weighted blanket, be sure to consult your doctor before making a decision.
+If you are pregnant and considering using a blanket with added weight, be sure to consult your doctor before making a decision.

 Are weighted blankets bad for circulation?

 In general, weighted blankets are not bad for circulation.
 However, those with circulation problems should probably avoid them, to be safe – or at least consult a doctor before use.

 Weighted blankets are generally considered safe for kids at least 5 years old or at least 50 pounds.
 Be sure to get a blanket weight that’s appropriate for your child’s body weight.
 It may be best to ask your child’s pediatrician before purchasing a heavy blanket for your child.